Parent Support with Wellbeing:

-- An annual staff wellbeing survey to monitor how our staff are doing, and then agreeing actions collectively to improve their working lives.
+- A biannual staff wellbeing survey to monitor how our staff are doing, and then agreeing actions collectively to improve their working lives.

-- A newly refurbished and spacious staffroom with comfy seating, situated in a quiet location on the school site.
+- A newly refurbished staffroom with comfy seating, situated in a quiet location on the school site.

 - A supportive SLT who regularly check-in with staff informally and through performance management.

 - Realistic and manageable planning and marking policies that do not place too much pressure on staff or increase workload unnecessarily.